LucasBehrendt/gamers-ground/README.md

  - A paragraph close to the top will alert the customer if they have qualified for free delivery or, if not, how much more they need to spend to receive it.

- - On larger screen sizes, the products are listed out on the left hand side, while price information is found to the right.
+ - On larger screen sizes, the products are listed out on the left-hand side, while price information is found to the right.
 When viewed on smaller screens, the price info is placed at the top part of the page, with the checkout button, so users easily and quickly navigate to the checkout page if they wish.

 <details>